Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 small change to the `senior_thesis_description.tex`, you should commit your file using a `git commit` command.
 Now, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.

+When you make subsequent changes to your files and perform commits, then you should tag you work before running a push with a tag that adheres to the [Semantic Versioning](http://semver.org/) standard.
+Each time that you correctly execute this sequence of commands you will release a version of your document that is easily accessible to your first and second readers on GitHub.

 ## Commands